 It isn’t a secret that Toyota Hilux is the undisputed king in its segment in Pakistan as well as in many other parts of the world.
 Wherever you see any sort of political unrest and armed conflicts, you would find Toyota Hilux with a machine gun mounted on top with a bunch of insurgents at the back of the vehicle.
 It is tough as nails and does the job without any excuses.
 You might have seen the famous video from Top Gear UK where they put a -used- Toyota Hilux through various daunting tests to test its reliability and stubbornness.
 So yes, the Hilux is one tough cookie, and VW will have a hard time competing with it in Pakistan.

 But until that happens, and VW actually brings the new pickup to Pakistan, let’s have a look at both vehicles side by side.
 Since we do not have exact specs of the Amarok (engine, transmission and interior features), I will be mentioning closest possible features Amarok offers internationally in other markets.
-Also, the new Amarok comes in both single cabin and double cable configuration as well as with two wheel drive and 4 wheel drive platforms.
+Also, the new Amarok comes in both single cabin cars and double cable cars as well as with two wheel drive and 4 wheel drive platforms.
 We will be talking about only the double cab (Dual Cab) and 4WD Amarok model.
 Both are body-on-frame vehicles.
 Hilux Revo is being offered in three variants, those are:

 - Revo G M/T